Patrick Haddon

 Patrick B. Haddon (born September 15, 1977) is an American politician.
 He is a member of the South Carolina House of Representatives from the 19th District, serving since 2019.
 He is a member of the Republican party.

 Haddon is a member of the South Carolina Freedom Caucus.
-He is Chair of the House Operations and Management Committee.
+He is Chair of the House Operations and Management Committee, and 1st Vice Chair of the House Agriculture, Natural Resources & Environmental Affairs Committee.

 In 2023, Haddon was briefly among the Republican co-sponsors of the South Carolina Prenatal Equal Protection Act of 2023, which would make women who had abortions eligible for the death penalty; he later withdrew his sponsorship.

+In 2024, Haddon was among the state legislators appointed to serve on the Robert Smalls Monument Commission.